Mihaela Miroiu

-Mihaela Miroiu (born 1955 in Hunedoara, Romania) is a Romanian political theorist and feminist philosopher and the most prominent activist for women's rights and a very well known activist for Roma rights, more generally, for minorities rights.
-She is currently Professor of Political science at the Faculty of Political Science, National University of Political Studies and Public Administration, Bucharest.
+Mihaela Miroiu (born 1955) is a Romanian political theorist and feminist philosopher, the most prominent activist for women's rights and a very well known activist for Roma rights and, more generally, for the rights of minorities.
+She is currently a professor of Political science at the Faculty of Political Science, National University of Political Studies and Public Administration, Bucharest.

 She was and is involved in numerous institutional, civic and political contributions for setting and development of political science and democratization in Romania.
-She introduced the first Ph.D. program in Political Science in Romania in 2000 first courses in Gender Studies in 1994 and the first Masters in Gender Studies in 1998.
+She introduced the first Ph.D. program in Political Science in Romania in 2000, the first courses in Gender Studies in 1994, and the first Masters in Gender Studies in 1998.